oracle/node-oracledb/doc/api.md

 - An [Easy Connect](#easyconnect) string
 - A [Connect Descriptor](#embedtns) string
 - A [Net Service Name](#tnsnames) from a local [`tnsnames.ora`](#tnsnames) file or external naming service
-- The SID of a local Oracle database instance
+- The SID of a local Oracle Database instance

 If a connect string is not specified, the empty string "" is used which indicates to connect to the local, default database.